Maintaining productivity and morale while re-onboarding return employees

 Although you may be welcoming your employees back, you need to understand people’s comfort levels and willingness to return to work.
 In an ever-changing world, it’s your job to get to the heart of what will help your people perform (and feel) their best.

-With employee surveys, you can directly ask employees what they think about returning to work to ensure you create an environment that will help you best connect, recognize and support them.
+With employee surveys, you can directly ask employees what they think about returning to work to ensure you create an environment that will help you best connect, recognise and support them.

 For example, if you have an important announcement going out to employees who have just come back from furlough, send out a survey to follow up on your communications to ensure that they’ve read the requirements, feel informed about coming back to the office and can express any concerns they may have.